-AustralianSuper retains voting rights for shares held in the Fund's portfolio, including shares held by external fund managers on behalf of AustralianSuper, and will vote on resolutions for all listed shares, with the exception of unit trust arrangements, Member Direct holdings, shares on loan, and shares listed in share blocking markets.
-The Fund does not lend ASX-listed shares and recalls international shares held in internally managed fundamental1 portfolios to ensure votes can be cast.
+AustralianSuper retains voting rights for shares held in the Fund's portfolio, including shares held by external investment managers on behalf of AustralianSuper, and will vote on resolutions for all listed shares, with the exception of unit trust arrangements, Member Direct holdings, shares on loan, shares used as collateral, and shares listed in share blocking markets.
+The Fund does not lend ASX-listed shares and will generally recall international shares held in internally managed fundamental portfolios to ensure votes can be cast.
+International shares managed externally or in quantitative or passive portfolios will generally not be recalled for voting unless they are also held in internally managed fundamental portfolios.